LucasFTomazela/LucasFTomazela/README.md

 <h2 align="left">Hi 👋!
 My name is Lucas Tomazela and I'm a developer from Brazil.</h2>

+- 🔭 I’m currently working on web development projects with a focus on building user-friendly and responsive web applications.
+- 🌱 I’m passionate about learning and exploring new technologies, especially in JavaScript frameworks and libraries.

 <h4 align="center">💻 My main skills include</h4>

 ###